AndreGregoletto/laravel-auditoria-ia/CODE_OF_CONDUCT.md

+# ✅ CODE_OF_CONDUCT.md (corporate + neutro)

 # Code of Conduct

-This project is maintained by a private development team.
+This project is developed and maintained in a professional and collaborative environment.

-We expect all contributors, collaborators, and stakeholders to maintain a professional, respectful, and ethical behavior in all interactions related to this project.
+All contributors are expected to conduct themselves with integrity, respect, and professionalism.

 ## Expected Behavior
 - Respectful and constructive communication
-- Professional collaboration
+- Professional collaboration and feedback
-- Compliance with project guidelines and decisions
+- Respect for confidentiality and project boundaries

 ## Unacceptable Behavior
 - Harassment, discrimination, or offensive language
-- Disrespectful or disruptive conduct
+- Disruptive or hostile behavior
-- Sharing confidential or internal information without authorization
+- Unauthorized disclosure of confidential information

 ## Enforcement
-Any violation of this code may result in restricted access or removal from the project.
+Violations of this code may result in removal of access or other corrective actions.

-For questions or reports, contact:
+For concerns or reports, contact:
 📧 argregoletto@gmail.com